MacroFab Blog

 In the FT-Prog window click the “Scan and Parse” icon.
 It looks like a magnifying glass.
 FT-Prog will then scan your computer for any FTDI devices attached to the computer.

-The interesting settings that can be changed are under “Hardware Specific”.
-“Battery Charge Detection” (BCD) allows the FT230X to use dedicated charges.
-This is a nifty feature as it allows more then the typical 500mA to be drawn through the USB connection.
-The “Force Power Enable” allows use of the PWREN# CBUS signal (see page 11 of datasheet).
-This can be used to control external circuitry like a mosfet.
-This is useful when making a USB powered device.
+The “Force Power Enable” allows the use of the PWREN# CBUS signal (see page 11 of the datasheet).
+This can be used to control external circuitry like a MOSFET.
+This is useful when making a USB-powered device.
 PWREN# will only be asserted when the FT230X is enumerated correctly.
-Before enumeration a USB powered device is only allowed to draw 10mA.
-During enumeration the FT230X requests the current value set in the “USB Config Descriptor”.
-If the computer allows it the FT230X then asserts PWREN# which can open up a mosfet allowing the rest of the device to power on.
+Before enumeration, a USB-powered device is only allowed to draw 10mA.
+During enumeration, the FT230X requests the current value set in the “USB Config Descriptor”.
+If the computer allows it the FT230X then asserts PWREN# which can open up a MOSFET allowing the rest of the device to power on.

 The four CBUS signals on the FT230X can be configured under “CBUS Signals”.
 Here you can add the PWREN# and BCD Charger signals.
-I like combining the TX and RX leds into one signal with the TX&RXLED# option.
+I like combining the TX and RX LEDs into one signal with the TX&RXLED# option.
 If you are using a microcontroller that can use a 6MHz, 12MHz, or 24MHz clock you can configure a CBUS signal to output those frequencies.
-This could be useful to reduce part cost in a product.
+This could be useful to reduce part costs in a product.

-Lastly the “IO Pins” settings can change the slew, schmitt options, and drive strength of the IO.
+Lastly, the “IO Pins” settings can change the slew, Schmitt options, and drive strength of the IO.
 These are generally not changed.
-Schmitt input turns the inputs into schmitt triggers which will help reduce digital noise at the cost of more power consumption.
+Schmitt input turns the inputs into Schmitt triggers which will help reduce digital noise at the cost of more power consumption.

 After making the changes needed the profile can be saved as a template by going to File -> Save as Template.
 This is useful for when you need to program lots of FT230Xs.
-Right clicking the Device will allow you to apply a previously saved template as well.
+Right-clicking the Device will allow you to apply a previously saved template as well.
 To program the FT230X with your configuration click “Program Devices”.
 The icon looks like a lightning bolt.

 Clicking program will program the selected FTDI device.
 When finished the FTDI device must be power cycled to load the new configuration.